The Great Lessons

 Mission Montessori’s language program is designed to develop a student’s lifelong love of reading and writing.
 We want to create fluent readers and coherent, expressive writers, who are able to engage with their interests and the wider world proactively.
 Two ways in which Montessori’s approach to language skills is unique are its incorporation of holistic, kinesthetic learning techniques, and its emphasis on practical, real-world applications.

 Grammar, word study, handwriting, and vocabulary are mastered via hands-on, whole body activities that engage students more thoroughly than static, rote memorization.
-Students are frequently encouraged to use their writing and reading are skills beyond the classroom, with research and "going outs" at the heart of the Montessori approach.
+Students are frequently encouraged to use their writing and reading skills beyond the classroom, with research and "going outs" at the heart of the Montessori approach.
 For example, let’s say a student, while studying zoology, becomes interested in the training of service animals.
 To thoroughly investigate this topic, they’ll need to take notes from non-fiction texts and resources.
 They may need to look beyond the classroom for the information they need – by writing a letter to PAWS, or contacting an organization that brings therapy dogs into hospitals.
 In this way, students are reading and writing for an authentic purpose, using their natural curiosity and developing literacy skills to construct a meaningful understanding of the world, and to competently and proactively interact with it.

 Students are also offered a wide variety of creative writing opportunities: narratives, plays, journal writing, poetry and prose.